Vine’s founders are back with HQ, a live trivia game show app

 But that’s also the thrill of it.
 You feel like there’s actually consequences as you nervously play, because no one wants to be eliminated.
 The smooth difficulty curve from easy questions like “What could you buy on Amazon.com when it first launched?
 Cars, plants, or books?” at the start of the game to tougher ones like “Which of these foods is NOT made from corn?
 Polenta, Grits, or Gruel?” at the end makes you sure you’ll do better if you play tomorrow.

 As HQ grows, there will be plenty of paths monetization.
 It’s easy to imagine ad breaks between questions, product placement prize giveaways, or sponsored questions about brands.
 “We’ve been playing around with options” says Yusupov.
 “This Sunday we did a sponsored game that let us give away the biggest prize”, allowing brands to win players’ favor by boosting the money awarded to winners.
+With a little more traction, I’d bet HQ could easily raise a bigger funding round to boost production and marketing.

 Hopefully HQ will spice things up with image, audio, and other media-based questions, celebrity guests, in-chat badges for past winners, or special lightning rounds.
 There’s plenty of inspiration on which to draw, from old black-and-white TV trivia shows to edgier computer games like You Don’t Know Jack.
 HQ could also use an Android app, as well as better comment filtering that shows your friends first since they’re currently mess of spam that don’t add much beyond the sense of bustling competition.